psnider/license-plate-game-aurelia/ReadMe.md

 The project moves along very slowly.
 This is the 3rd time I tried Aurelia!
 Both of the previous times, my project wound up dying due to tooling and documentation problems.
 - It's easy to confuse Aurelia v1 and v2 documentation.
-But this is also true of React JS and Vue.js, which both have a number of complicating revisions and usage models.
+But this is also true of React JS and Vue.js, and probably even worse.
+Both have a number of complicating revisions and usage models.